SudhenduP/sudhendu-website/content/post/2015-08-05_The-other-founders-of-Tesla-412f7709820d.md

 #### Here are few guys who made it happen, in a way.

-I like startups.
-I love difficult startups.
-Tesla Motors is difficult and hence lovely.

-Tesla is now synonym to electric cars.
+Tesla Motors is one of the startup which is solving a hard problem : self-driving electric cars.
 And somehow, it seems Musk is equal to Tesla.
 It’s kind-of Yin-Yen of tech industry.
-Somehow Musk has become an indispensable face of electric car.
-For sake of goodness, we all know that’s untrue.
+Somehow Musk has become an indispensable face of tesla, self driving and electric car.
+We know that only as true as marketing goes.
+He, like everyone else, is standing over the shoulders of other giants.

-There are few concerns with glorification of _that_ one man.

 > The problem with such portrayals is not merely that they are inaccurate and unfair to the many contributors to new technologies.
 By warping the popular understanding of how technologies develop, great-man myths threaten to undermine the structure that is actually necessary for future innovations. — [Amanda Schaffer](http://www.technologyreview.com/contributor/amanda-schaffer/)